jsuarezruiz/awesome-xamarin-forms/README.md

 ## Elmish

 - [Fabulous](https://github.com/fsprojects/Fabulous): F# Functional App Development - Elmish for Xamarin.Forms https://fsprojects.github.io/Fabulous/
+- [Fabulous.SimpleElements](https://github.com/Zaid-Ajaj/fabulous-simple-elements): An alternative view rendering API for Fabulous (Elmish Xamarin.Forms) that is easy to use and simple to read, inspired by Elmish on the web.
 - [Fun.LightForm](https://github.com/albertwoo/Fun.LightForm): This is a light form library for Fable and Xamarin Fabulous in elmish style.

 ## Frameworks